-FLORENCE, Italy (Reuters) - Siena prosecutors requested that JPMorgan Chase & Co (JPM) stand trial for obstructing regulators as part of a wider probe into Banca Monte dei Paschi di Siena's (BMPS.MI) purchase of Banca Antonveneta (BMPSAT.UL), said a judicial source.
+(Reuters) - Siena prosecutors requested that JPMorgan Chase & Co (JPM) stand trial for obstructing regulators as part of a wider probe into Banca Monte dei Paschi di Siena SpA's (BMPS.MI) purchase of Banca Antonveneta SpA (BMPSAT.UL), Bloomberg reported citing people familiar with the matter.

-Prosecutors allege JPMorgan withheld information from Italian regulators about a 1 billion euro ($1.36 billion) financing the New York-based bank arranged for Italian bank Monte Paschi's takeover of domestic rival Antonveneta in 2008.
+According to the Bloomberg report, prosecutors allege JPMorgan withheld information from Italian regulators about a 1 billion euro ($1.36 billion) financing the New York-based bank arranged for Monte Paschi's takeover of Antonveneta in 2008.

-Prosecutors are also seeking indictments against seven people, including former Monte Paschi managers Giuseppe Mussari and Antonio Vigni, for obstructing regulators, market manipulation and falsifying filings, the judicial source said.
+Prosecutors also are seeking indictments against former Monte Paschi managers for obstructing regulators, market manipulation and falsifying filings, Bloomberg reported, citing people familiar with the matter.